 JIRA integration: Automatically update associated JIRA tickets when a work item gets into each successive environment in your pipeline.

 This is just a high-level overview.
 For more information, see the other articles in this section, where we walk through each of these points in more detail.

 What you'll need:

 A hosted repository containing your Salesforce metadata, or the ability to set this up.
-The repository should be hosted on one of the following supported providers:
+Gearset Pipelines is compatible with the following git providers: